Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 If a client does not have sufficient information to perform the FIDO authentication, the client can send an information request message to the server.

-This is the case if Server-Side Credentials used, since the FIDO Authenticator needs the list of acceptable credential IDs to access the actual credentials on the FIDO Authenticator.
+This is the case if Server-Side Credentials are used, since the FIDO Authenticator needs the list of acceptable Credential IDs to access the actual credentials on the FIDO Authenticator.

 With the information request the client can transmit additional information that help the server to compile this information.